-Part-time students, graduate students, and students wishing to insure their dependents may apply for this coverage by completing an application form in Health Service, B-Wing, Room B-117-D, extension 3453.
+Part-time and graduate students may apply for this coverage by paying the insurance premium to the cashier when paying their tuition bill.
+However, when part-time and graduate students wish to insure their dependents, they must apply for this coverage by completing an application form in Health Service, B-Wing, Room B-117D, extension 3453 and sending both the application form and premium to the insurance carrier.
 The filing of claim forms is no longer necessary.
-Send all bills issued from physicians or hospitals for medical services rendered to the Mega Life and Health Insurance Company, Student Insurance Division.
+Send all bills issued from physicians or hospitals for medical services rendered to the Mega Life and Health Insurance Company,

+Student Insurance Division.
 P.O.
-Box 809025, Dallas, TX 75380-9025.
+Box 809025, Dallas, TX